 If like me you’re wishing for a coronavirus isolation room to escape the maximums-shitzboobins now flooding the airwaves, I advocate a more direct way to influence the common voter.
 We might have to change a law or two.
 I’m Gavin Keenan and I approve this message.

 In my day, summer work had one purpose – money.
 I’m sure many of you can relate to these memories, and have your own version to share.

 Retired Ipswich Police Officer Edward Walsh, who died recently, worked for the Town nearly fifty years, beginning in 1969 as a rookie patrolman.

-by Gavin Keenan: Town Meeting time can often raise the blood pressure.
+Town Meeting time can often raise the blood pressure.
 When paired with the daily MOABs of POTUS 45, a defibrillator may be indicated.
 But here I want to speak of local affairs; to wit, small town politics and the history of governing in Ipswich as clearly as I recall it.
-Those of … Continue reading The Karma of Modern Problems

-Burning Desire, By Gavin Keenan Driving without headlights and the volume of the police radio turned low, Deputy Peter Benoit drifted along the moonlit road.
 Never one to seek the company of others, he preferred the isolation of working midnights patrolling the lonely landscape of failed farms and shuttered mills below the Quebec border.
 But Peter knew he was in trouble.

 This post is by former Ipswich police chief Gavin Keenan.
 Recently I had the pleasure of meeting some retired Ipswich Police Department friends at a late summer cookout.
 It was a magical evening of story-telling, catching up on family happenings and just being comfortable with people that I had […]